ni/install-systemlink-enterprise/getting-started/configure-hostnames.md

 SystemLink Enterprise uses the [Salt](https://saltproject.io/) infrastructure management engine to manage test systems.
 Salt communicates with test systems using a TCP-based protocol.

 1. Create a layer2 [MetalLB address pool](https://metallb.universe.tf/concepts/) for Salt.
-This pool must contain all IP addresses which will be used for Salt access.
-An example can be found [here](https://metallb.universe.tf/configuration/#layer-2-configuration).
+This pool must contain all IP addresses that will be used for Salt access.
+You can find an example [here](https://metallb.universe.tf/configuration/#layer-2-configuration).
 2. In _systemlink-values.yaml_, modify `saltmaster.serviceTCP.annotations.metallb.universe.tf/address-pool` with the name of your address pool.

 ## (Optional) Configuring Access to MinIO